Coboundaries and eigenvalues of finitary S-adic systems: Measurable eigenvalues

-We stress the fact that strongly prefix-straight directive sequences are distinct from proper ones.
-For instance, a directive sequence made of substitutions that are such that the image of each letter starts by itself is an example of a strongly prefix-straight sequence.
+Note that if ${\boldsymbol \sigma}$ is stationary and if its constant term $\sigma$ is strongly straight in the sense of Definition \ref{def:straight-substitution}, then it satisfies the conditions of Definition \ref{def:strongly-straight}.
+Moreover a strongly straight directive sequence is a straight directive sequence, i.e., each letter $a$ defines a unique right-infinite limit word ${\boldsymbol a}$.
+Indeed Condition (i) guarantees that the prefix $\sigma_{[0,n)}(a_n)$ of $\sigma_{[0,n+1)}(a)$ is also a prefix of $\sigma_{[0,n+k)}(a)$ for each $a$, $n\geq 1$ and $k\geq 0$, and it is also a prefix of the unique right-infinite limit word ${\boldsymbol a}$ defined by $a$, since the sequence of words $(\sigma_{[0,n)}(a_{n}))$ is a nested sequence of words that increases in length.
+See Figure \ref{fig:strongly-straight} for an illustration.
+Note also that Condition (ii) holds if ${\boldsymbol \sigma}$ is one-sided recognizable.
+We stress the fact that strongly straight directive sequences are distinct from proper ones.
+For instance, a directive sequence made of substitutions that are such that the image of each letter $a$ starts with $a$ is an example of a strongly straight sequence.
 See also Condition (i) in Example \ref{ex:nontrivial height}.

-We have gathered all notions required to state the following generalisation of Proposition \cite[Proposition 8]{CDHM:2003}.
-Its topological counterpart is given by Theorems \ref{thm:sufficient-continuous-A} and \ref{thm:sufficient-continuous}.
-We recall that ${\boldsymbol \sigma}$ is {\em strongly primitive} if there exists $r$ such that for each $n$, $\sigma_{[n,n+r)}$ has a positive incidence matrix.
-If ${\boldsymbol \sigma}$ takes values from a finite set, we can telescope ${\boldsymbol \sigma}$ so that it takes values from a finite set and all incidence matrices are positive.